SACAS went Global

 1.4 Processing an Appeal about a SACAS Ireland outcome

 The Quality manager reviews the importance of the appeal to SACAS Ireland and enters details into the appeals register.
-The review shall consider, at least the following issues:
+The review shall consider at least the following issues:

-- what is the appeal about,
+- What is the appeal about?

-If a decision is taken to investigate the appeal; the method and resources allocated to the investigation are left to the discretion of the Quality Manager.
+If a decision is taken to investigate the appeal, the method and resources allocated to the investigation are left to the discretion of the Quality Manager.
 The progress of such investigations shall be reported as described above.

-At the discretion of the Quality Manager, SACAS Ireland’s client which is the subject of an appeal must be informed that SACAS Ireland is investigating the appeal made by one of their management and also must be informed of the outcome of the SACAS Ireland investigation.
+At the discretion of the Quality Manager, SACAS Ireland’s client, which is the subject of an appeal, must be informed that SACAS Ireland is investigating the appeal made by one of their management, and also must be informed of the outcome of the SACAS Ireland investigation.
 However, please note the following:

-- the degree and type of information given to a third party are governed by SACAS Ireland Rules relating to confidentiality.
+- The degree and type of information given to a third party are governed by SACAS Ireland Rules relating to confidentiality.

 SACAS Ireland is responsible for all decisions at all levels of the appeals-handling process.
 SACAS Ireland shall ensure that the persons engaged in the appeals-handling process are different from those who carried out the audits and made the certification decisions.